nnorx/TodoReact/README.md

 # TodoReact

 A simple web application to keep track of tasks in a persistent list.
+Deployed on GitHub Pages at: [https://nnorx.github.io/TodoReact/](https://nnorx.github.io/TodoReact/).

 # What I Learned